Explicit equivalence between the spectral localizer and local Chern and winding markers: Introduction

 \section{Introduction}

 Topological band insulators display a bulk band gap populated by gapless boundary states~\cite{ColloquiumTopoInsu}.
-The number of gapless boundary states is a topological invariant, remaining unchanged as long as the bulk remains gapped.
+The number of gapless boundary states is a topological invariant, remaining unchanged as long as the bulk remains gapped or features a mobility gap.
 The bulk-boundary correspondence~\cite{Kitaev2009, Ryu_2010, Schnyderclassification, ProdanEmilSchultz} directly connects the number of boundary modes with a topological index defined in the bulk\cite{HatsugaiPRL1993}.